-Update: The second edition of the training ‘Humanitarian Surgery in Austere Environments’ for gynecologists, surgeons and assistants starts in November 2019 in Brussels.
+Update: The next edition of the training ‘Humanitarian Surgery in Austere Environments’ for gynecologists, surgeons and assistants starts in November 2022 in Brussels.
 For more information about the tuition fee and the enrollment procedure

 MSF works with teams of qualified, specialised, motivated gynecologists/obstetricians who provide high-quality care for patients.

 Our maternity units and surgical projects deliver high-quality standardised care (protocols, hygiene, technical platform and medicinal products) and, despite the unstable or remote settings in which we work, MSF provides the appropriate expatriate and local human resources to ensure the provision of high-quality care for patients.

 Our need for gynecologists/obstetricians is increasing and crucial for our projects because:

 - They contribute their expertise to the overall care of patients.

 - They also play a role in training and in sharing expertise with local doctors.